jenkinsci/devops-portal-plugin/README.md

     applicationComponent: String,  // Name of application component built
     manager: String,               // Only 'MAVEN' is supported actually
     manifestFile: String,          // Path to project manifest file (pom.xml)
-    managerCommand: string?        // Optional: shell command to run the manifest
+    managerCommand: String?        // Optional: shell command to run the manifest
                                    // If not provided, the plugin will try to guess it )
 ```